Workplace Environment, Health & Safety

 Promotion Structure

 Alps Alpine has in place a Central Health and Safety Conference with the vice president in charge of administration as the person in charge.
-The conference sets policy and advances activities relating to health and safety, health promotion, fire prevention and traffic safety.
-The conference also reports regularly to the Board of Directors and, whenever a serious accident occurs, brings the matter up with the Board of Directors and works to identify the causes and prevent a recurrence.
+Through the conference, the company sets policy and advances activities relating to health and safety, health promotion, fire prevention and traffic safety in Japan, and endeavors to prevent accidents, identify accident causes, and prevent recurrence.
+Results of activities are regularly reported to the Board of Directors through the Sustainability Committee.
+Overseas, each base carries out its own activities.

 Work-Related Accidents – Targets and Results

-No. of serious accidents*2 | 0 | 0 | Consolidated |
+| No. of serious work-related accidents*2 | 0 | 0 | Consolidated | No. of serious work-related accidents*2 | 0 | Consolidated | |

-No. of occupational accidents*3 | 10% decrease from the previous year | 44% increase from FY2022 (FY22: 16; FY23: 23) | Non-consolidated |
+| No. of occupational accidents*3 | 25% decrease from previous year | 48% decrease from previous year | Non-consolidated | Occupational accidents*3 | |||

 *1 Workers covered are workers under Alps Alpine supervision (incl. contract and temporary employees).